Frequently Asked Questions

 Katalis is an economic cooperation program between Indonesia and Australia designed to maximise the benefits of the Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) and build stronger, more inclusive economic partnerships.

-Officially launched in July 2021, Katalis has an initial Australian Government contribution of AUD 40 million in Official Development Assistance (ODA) over five years.
+Officially launched in July 2021, Katalis has an initial Australian Government contribution of AUD 40 million in Official Development Assistance (ODA) over five years to December 2025.

-Katalis is commercially focused and aims to provide greater market access for Indonesian and Australian businesses, support better integrated markets, and develop skills to take advantage of emerging opportunities and pursue post-COVID-19 pandemic recovery.
+Katalis is commercially focused and aims to provide greater market access for Indonesian and Australian businesses, support better integrated markets, and develop skills to take advantage of emerging opportunities.

 Katalis has three focus areas: